All Episodes

 Complete nonsense.

-It's uh it it goes along with the whole self-flagellation thing uh and and and your own feelings of uh moral supremacy, because unlike your benighted neighbors in their SUVs and all the rest of it, uh you haven't fallen for it.
+It goes along with the whole self-flagellation thing and your own feelings of moral supremacy, because unlike your benighted neighbors in their SUVs and all the rest of it, you haven't fallen for it.

-But if you're actually a country on the way up, if you're China or India, this thing is nuts, and you're never gonna sign it.
+But if you're actually a country on the way up, if you're China or India, this thing is nuts and you're never going to sign it.

 You look at the amount of factories they add in China every year.